Dichlorodifluoromethane: History

-Charles (Boss) Kettering, vice president of General Motors Research Corporation, was seeking a refrigerant replacement that would be colorless, odorless, tasteless, nontoxic, and nonflammable.
-He assembled a team that included Thomas Midgley, Jr., Albert Leon Henne, and Robert McNary.
+Charles F. Kettering, vice president of General Motors Research Corporation, was seeking a refrigerant replacement that would be colorless, odorless, tasteless, nontoxic, and nonflammable.
+He assembled a team that included Thomas Midgley Jr., Albert Leon Henne, and Robert McNary.
 From 1930 to 1935, they developed dichlorodifluoromethane (CCl2F2 or R12), trichlorofluoromethane (CCl3F or R11), chlorodifluoromethane (CHClF2 or R22), trichlorotrifluoroethane (CCl2FCClF2 or R113), and dichlorotetrafluoroethane (CClF2CClF2 or R114), through Kinetic Chemicals which was a joint venture between DuPont and General Motors.

 Use as an aerosol

 The use of chlorofluorocarbons as aerosols in medicine, such as USP-approved salbutamol, has been phased out by the U.S. Food and Drug Administration.
 A different propellant known as hydrofluoroalkane, or HFA, which was not known to harm the environment, was chosen to replace it.
+That being said it still listed on the FDA's approved food additive list.

+Environmental effects

+R-12 has the highest ozone depletion potential among chlorocarbons due to the presence of 2 chlorine atoms in the molecule.

+R-12 also has intense global warming potential (GWP) with the 20yr, 100yr and 500yr GWP being 11400, 11200 and 5100 times greater than CO2.

 Retrofitting

 R-12 was used in most refrigeration and vehicle air conditioning applications prior to 1994 before being replaced by 1,1,1,2-tetrafluoroethane (R-134a), which has an insignificant ozone depletion potential.
-Automobile manufacturers started using R-134a instead of R-12 in 1992–1994.
-When older units leak or require repair involving removal of the refrigerant, retrofitment to a refrigerant other than R-12 (most commonly R-134a which has a global warming potential 3,400 times that of carbon dioxide) is required in some jurisdictions.
-The United States does not require automobile owners to retrofit their systems; however, taxes on ozone-depleting chemicals coupled with the relative scarcity of the original refrigerants on the open market make retrofitting the only economical option.
+Automobile manufacturers began phasing in R-134a around 1993.
+When older units leak or require repair involving removal of the refrigerant, retrofitment to a refrigerant other than R-12 (most commonly R-134a) is required in some jurisdictions.
+The United States does not require such conversion.
 Retrofitment requires a system flush and a new filter/dryer or accumulator, and may also involve the installation of new seals and/or hoses made of materials compatible with the refrigerant being installed.
 Mineral oil used with R-12 is not compatible with R-134a.
 Some oils designed for conversion to R-134a are advertised as compatible with residual R-12 mineral oil.
-Another replacement for R-12 is the highly flammable, but truly drop-in HC-12a, whose flammability has led to injuries and deaths.
+Replacements for R-12 include highly flammable hydrocarbon blends such as HC-12a, the flammability of which has caused injuries and deaths.

 Dangers

-Aside from its immense environmental impacts, R12, like most chlorofluoroalkanes, forms phosgene gas when exposed to a naked flame.
+Aside from its environmental impacts, R12, like most chlorofluoroalkanes, forms phosgene gas when exposed to a naked flame.
+When packaged in cans under high pressure in liquid form, exposure to heat could cause the can to explode.